When It Comes to Losing a Pet We All Mourn Differently, And That’s OK

 Some of us can put on a brave face and conquer anything after the loss of a pet, and some of us can’t.
 For those of us who have struggled to cope with the loss of a pet there’s one thing that’s certain: grief changes.
 One day may be horrible and the next a little less so, but then one little trigger can bring it back with a vengeance.

-What works to deal with loss for one person may or may not work for you, but please don’t ever feel that you’re grieving too much for a pet.
+What works to deal with grief and loss for one person may or may not work for you, but please don’t ever feel that you’re grieving too much for a pet.
 They are part of the family, and their loss causes intense grief.
 Many of us have felt that way, and it’s important to realize you are not alone.

 They say time heals all wounds, but that presumes the source of the grief is finite. – Cassandra Clare, Clockwork Prince